I'm a provider

 Tocolysis refers to the suppression of preterm labor to delay delivery.
 A variety of medications are proposed as tocolytic agents; none of the currently available options are approved by the U.S. Food and Drug Administration (FDA) for this indication.
 The same medications can also be used as maintenance therapy following successful tocolysis.

-General indications for tocolysis, or the suppression of preterm labor, include continued regular uterine contractions associated with cervical changes in a preterm mother (< 37 weeks’ gestation).
+General indications for tocolysis, or the suppression of preterm labor, include continued regular uterine contractions associated with cervical changes in a pregnant woman at less than 37 weeks’ gestation.
 Successful delay of preterm delivery allows further fetal development and precludes the complications of preterm delivery, especially neonatal respiratory distress syndrome.
-Even short-term delay of delivery is thought to be beneficial in that it allows treatment of the mother with corticosteroids, which has proved beneficial in ameliorating the effects of neonatal respiratory distress syndrome.
-In some cases, a short delay in delivery may also allow transport of the mother to a medical center better equipped to handle premature delivery and neonatal intensive care.
+Even short-term delay of delivery is thought to be beneficial in that it allows treatment of the patient with corticosteroids, which has proved beneficial in ameliorating the effects of neonatal respiratory distress syndrome.
+In some cases, a short delay in delivery may also allow transport of the pregnant woman to a medical center better equipped to handle premature delivery and neonatal intensive care.

 A variety of agents have been used for tocolysis.
 The only FDA-approved tocolytic drug is ritodrine, a beta-sympathomimetic.
 Ritodrine is no longer available in the United States and thus only off-label medications are available.
 Terbutaline sulfate, FDA-approved for several non-tocolytic indications, is also a beta-sympathomimetic.
 Terbutaline is available as an oral or intravenous medication and, more recently, has been administered by continuous subcutaneous infusion via a portable pump for maintenance tocolysis.
 Other tocolytic drugs include calcium channel blockers (e.g., nifedipine), magnesium sulfate, oxytocin receptor antagonists (e.g., atosiban), prostaglandin inhibitors (e.g., indomethacin), and nitrates (e.g., nitroglycerin).